-RCI adopted its current name in 2002.
+RCI Banque (RCI) adopted its current name in 2002.
 Previously named Renault Crédit International, RCI became the sole shareholder of Diac SA (founded in 1924) and obtained its banking licence in 1991.

 RCI is a captive finance company and a wholly owned subsidiary of the French auto manufacturer Renault.
 The bank provides sales financing for Renault Group's brands (Renault, Renault Samsung Motors and Dacia) worldwide and for Nissan Group's brands (Nissan, Infiniti and Datsun) mainly in Europe and South America.
-As of 30 June 2017, the bank operated commercially in 36 countries, divided into five major world regions: Europe, the Americas, Africa-Middle East-India, Eurasia and Asia-Pacific.
+As of 31 December 2017, the bank operated commercially in 36 countries, divided into five major world regions: Europe, the Americas, Africa-Middle East-India, Eurasia and Asia Pacific.

-For new vehicles (cars and light utility vehicles) registered by Renault and Nissan worldwide, RCI reported a 38.2% financing penetration rate in the first half of 2017.
-As of the end of June 2017, the bank reported a consolidated balance sheet of €47.5 billion.
+For new vehicles (cars and light utility vehicles) registered by Renault and Nissan worldwide, RCI reported a 39.6% financing penetration rate1 as of 31 December 2017.
+As of the same date, the bank reported a consolidated balance sheet of €49.7 billion.

-Since RCI is chartered as a bank, it has to comply with all European regulations (Capital Requirement Directive - CRD4, Capital Requirement Regulation - CRR, and Bank Recovery and Resolution Directive - BRRD).
+Because RCI is chartered as a bank, it has to comply with all European regulations (Capital Requirements Directive [CRD4], Capital Requirements Regulation, and Bank Recovery and Resolution Directive).
 The bank has been supervised by the European Central Bank since January 2016 because it is considered a significant institution.
 In February 2016, RCI adopted a new commercial name, RCI Bank and Services.